 - A bone scan may be done to see if cancer has spread to your bones.
 You will get a radioactive liquid, called a tracer, through a vein in your arm.
 The tracer travels to your bones and allows healthcare providers to see them better.

 - Surgery is the main treatment for renal cancer.
-Your surgeon may remove your entire kidney or only the part where the tumor is found.
-Your surgeon may also remove lymph nodes or other tissues that contain cancer cells.
+Your entire kidney may be removed, or only the part where the tumor is found.
+Lymph nodes or other tissues that contain cancer cells may also be removed.

 - Procedures may be used to kill the cancer cells.
 Examples include cryosurgery, radiofrequency ablation, and arterial embolization.
 Ask your healthcare provider for more information about these procedures.

 - Targeted therapy is medicine given to target and kill cancer cells.
 It may shrink a kidney tumor or slow its growth.

 - Immunotherapy is medicine to help your immune system fight the cancer cells.